In This Article

 The Quiet Period Problem Between Application and Closing

-The "quiet period" between initial credit pull and loan closing is where most stacking damage occurs.
-Nearly 14% of all mortgage borrowers apply for at least one new trade line during this window, according to Equifax data.
-Even a 3% increase in debt-to-income ratio during this period can derail a loan or trigger costly repurchase demands.
+The quiet period between initial credit pull and loan closing is where most stacking damage occurs.
+Nearly 14 percent of all mortgage borrowers apply for at least one new trade line during this window.
+Even a 3 percent increase in debt-to-income ratio during this period can derail a loan or trigger costly repurchase demands.

 Traditional underwriting treats the credit report as a snapshot.
 It shows what the borrower owed at the time of the pull.
 A borrower who opens new credit lines between application and closing changes the risk profile without triggering any flag in the original underwriting file.

-This is why Fannie Mae's DU Version 12.0 introduced enforcement relief for representations and warranties related to undisclosed non-mortgage debt.
+This is why Fannie Mae's Desktop Underwriter Version 12.0 introduced enforcement relief for representations and warranties tied to undisclosed non-mortgage debt.
 The GSE recognized that catching undisclosed debt before closing is a technology problem, not an underwriting discipline problem.
 Lenders who adopt continuous monitoring tools get relief.
 Those who rely on point-in-time snapshots absorb the repurchase risk.

 Six Detection Strategies Your Lending Software Needs

 No single check catches every stacking attempt.
-Your lending software needs all six strategies working together.
+Your lending software needs all six strategies working together, and the integration spine has to carry the alerts from each strategy into the LOS where loan officers and processors actually work.

 Track how fast a borrower is seeking credit.
-Multiple bureau pulls within 7-14 days, rapid applications across platforms, and loan sizes that cluster just below underwriting thresholds are strong stacking signals.
+Multiple bureau pulls within 7 to 14 days, rapid applications across platforms, and loan sizes clustering just below underwriting thresholds are strong stacking signals.
 Velocity data tells a story that static exposure numbers cannot.

 Refresh bureau data at disbursal, not just at approval.
 Monitor for newly opened trade lines between approval and funding.
 A loan approved on Monday may face new liabilities by Thursday.
 The gap between approval-time and disbursal-time data is where stacking hides.

 Borrowers stacking loans show specific cashflow signatures: multiple small inbound disbursals within days, immediate withdrawals after credits land, repayment obligations across overlapping cycles, and sudden spikes in short-term debt.
-Advanced analytics on bank statement data reveal emerging stress before defaults hit.
+Analytics on bank statement data reveal emerging stress before defaults hit.

 Consortium-based fraud detection tools like Point Predictive's MortgagePass score risk based on patterns learned across participating lenders.
-When your software connects to these networks, you see data that no individual lender can generate alone.
-High-risk files get flagged at intake rather than at post-closing QC.
+When your software connects to these networks, you see data no individual lender can generate alone.
+High-risk files get flagged at intake rather than at post-closing quality control.

 Some borrowers study lending rules and structure applications just below approval limits.
 Risk teams should test for concentrations of approvals near threshold values, clusters of similar loan sizes, and correlations between borderline approvals and early delinquency.